By Steven Roll and Spring Suptic

 After launching our Ethics Advisory program last week, the new ethics initiative has caught the attention of FOLIO:, Paul Conley, the Pulse (BusinessJournalism.org), MinOnline($), and MediaBistro.com’s FishbowlDC.

-The way the program works is when an ethical question arises about an editorial or advertising practice, an ASBPE member can send an email to ASBPE’s Ethics Committee at email@example.com.
+The way the program works is when an ethical question arises about an editorial or advertising practice, an ASBPE member can send an email to ASBPE’s Ethics Committee through our contact form.
 The committee will review the matter and issue an ASBPE Ethics Advisory within 10 business days.

 To make this program work, we need to hear the ethical quandries of our members.
 Sharing the questions you have about specific editorial or advertising practices will allow us to help you and other trade and business publication editors and writers.